Esri/arcgis-pro-sdk-community-samples/Sharing/LivingAtlasOfTheWorld/LivingAtlasOfTheWorld (C#).md

 ## LivingAtlasOfTheWorld

 <!-- TODO: Write a brief abstract explaining this sample -->
 Mimics the Browse Esri Map Layers dialog from the arcgis online webmap viewer.
-Shows use of EsriHttpClient and Newtonsoft.Json